danielcorin/blog/content/posts/shell-ai.md

 ---
-title: "Using GPT-3.5 to Quickly and Run Generate Shell Commands"
+title: "Using GPT-3.5 to Quickly and Generate and Run Shell Commands"
 date: 2023-04-16T10:10:26-04:00
 draft: false
 tags: